Tulonsae/WorldSim/src/rng/Readme.txt

     Uses standard make and command line c compiler.
 (Tested on OSx.)
     Depends on the overall make structure setup for the WorldSim program.

-    To compile and create the library,
+    To compile and create the library:
         make

-    To install for use in WorldSim program, make install
+    To install for use in WorldSim program: make install

-    To run unit tests
+    To run unit tests:
         make runtest

 TODO